VFX Compositing seamlessly integrates digital assets with live-action footage to bring together the final shot of a film or game.

 How much does a VFX compositor make?

-The average Compositor salary is about $60,960/yr (source: Glassdoor).
-Other sources say Compositors can make anywhere from $29,000/yr. to $110,000/yr. depending on experience, location, and industry.
+The average Compositor salary is about $100,443 USD/yr (source: Glassdoor).
 Senior Compositors and Compositing Leads may be able to exceed the top of that range with their years of experience and knowledge.
 As more and more fantasy worlds, epic destruction and effects are needed for film, games, and even VR, the need for talented Compositors will continue to grow.

 Skilled VFX Compositors are in demand!
 Start your journey towards an exciting career in TV and film!
 Our VFX school offers beginners and advanced Compositing course taught by industry experts who have worked on films such as Star Wars: The Force Awakens, The Amazing Spider-Man and Assassin's Creed.
 Enroll today!